I made this page to clear up some misconceptions with regard to our liberties. I also threw in a few questions

 b) to safeguard our liberties.

-enforce laws, and manage all domestic and international affairs.
+c) to pass and enforce laws, and manage all domestic and international affairs.

 d) We don't have a national government.